soggie/rubentan.com/src/content/gaming/obsidian-world-intro.md

 Most people are naturally curious when given the right hooks.
 I don't want my players to _know_ what the world is, and how it came about: I want them to form their own theories.
 To do this, I struck off the entire history I wrote for **Itheas** and wrote a timeline around four epochs instead:

 * **The theft of the sun** - Long ago gods descended upon Itheas and elevated the common men into a powerful empire, and then the gods left and took the sun with them
-* **The cost of sorcery** - The people turned to sorcery and tried to transmute one of the twin moons to replace the stolen sun, but failed horribly, creating the Breach
+* **The cost of sorcery** - The people turned to sorcery to replace the stolen sun, but failed horribly, creating the Breach
 * **The subterranean exodus** - Out comes an army of horrors called the Ashen Horde, forcing humanity underground
 * **The return to surface** - Decades later humanity reconquered the surface with the Golden Host and built seven cities

-I had to refrain from fleshing out these four epochs, because I think I have a better way.
+By structuring the four epochs these way and then refraining from writing tons of history about each epoch, I left enough blank lines to be filled up by the players' own imaginations.
+For example:

+* Why did the gods left?
+* Did the gods took the sun with malicious intents?
+* How did the people know about sorcery back then?
+* What exactly did they do to fuck up and create the Breach?
+* Where did humanity lived when driven underground?
+* What did they eat and how did they survive underground?
+* What is the Golden Host and how did it formed?
+* How did the people reclaimed the surface?
+* How and why did the seven cities get built?

 Playing a ton of [Sunless Sea](http://www.failbettergames.com/sunless/) (_note: Obsidian World was not inspired by Sunless Sea.
 While the premise of these two settings are similar, the details are vastly different_) taught me a lot of things, and one of them is "show, don't tell".

 ### Show, don't tell

-Instead of writing down pages after pages of (_boring_) history, I decided to utilize _implications_ peppered into both the setting and game rules instead.
+Here's an example of that philosophy in action.
+In a city called Crasoa - which is basically a greco-roman inspired city - life revolves around an ancient coliseum where a glowing orb hovers over it, providing light and fire to all within the gigantic building.

+Instead of writing down how Crasoa came to be, I created four factions each claiming to be the true stewards of the orb, with their own theories about the true nature of the glowing ball.
+Additionally, the orb is related to the Breach, and the sorcerers who created it.

+Here's a quick overview:

+> **The Dawn Guards** - the militant outfit claims the Orb to be a shard of the sun, captured when their ancestors went to war with the gods.
+Now, they man the seven obelisks surrounding the Orb, defending it at all cost from those who seek to steal or damage it.

+Alright with the Dawn Guards, we have an implication that there was a war between humans and gods _before_ the sun was stolen, and a glimpse of what the Orb is.

+> **The Scorched Ones** - the scorched ones are mystics who claimed to be direct descendants of a band of sorcerers who gave their lives to sealing the vanguard of the Ashen Horde in the Orb to buy time for humanity to flee into the underworld.

+With the Scorched Ones, the Orb takes a more sinister turn.
+It's the prison of the horrors that drove humanity deep underground.
+What happens when the Orb is broken then?

+> **The Crucible Priests** - the masonry guild who restored the ancient coliseum and built Crasoa around it claims the Orb to be part of a bigger machine buried underneath the coliseum, forged in the times of the old empire to harness the fires of the world's belly for the ultimate creation: life itself.

+Awww shiet, now we have a new implication, that there's something underneath the coliseum that nobody knows about, and that the people of the old empire tried to create life.
+Could this be the reason why the gods left?

+> **The Blood Dancers** - the band of gladiators notorious for their flamboyant savagery believes the Orb to be alive and thirsts for bloody spectacles.
+They slaughter their opponents in gruesome manners to appease the Orb, and when defeated, often tear their guts out in a final flourish for the Orb.

+What is a world without blood sacrifices and savagery?
+The Blood Dancers imply that the Orb is a sentient being, with a penchant for the macabre.
+What kind of stories can we tell with this?

+### Plot hooks come from mysteries

+I found that developing a strict canon is not a good idea when building worlds meant to be altered, mutated and chopped up by your players.
+Rather than putting in long pages of history, I sought to give plot hooks and conflicts instead, with minimal but intriguing ties to the four epochs established as part of the canonical history of the world.

+That is how I'll write _Obsidian World_ - filled with mysteries and blanks, waiting for you to fill them up with your own ideas and creativity.